Help Center for SaaS

 ReadMe weaknesses

 ReadMe overlaps heavily with what Mintlify already does.
-Pricing starts around $99-150 per month for Core but climbs fast for additional projects or advanced features.
+Pricing starts around $99-150 per month for Core but climbs fast for additional projects or enterprise features.
 For teams that have both API docs and product documentation, ReadMe handles the API side well and the product documentation side less well.
 Recent technical writers have noted that the editing experience feels less polished than Mintlify's.

 Docusaurus